 - At the next screen, click on the Device Manager option

-- In Device Manager, expand section “Sound, video and game controllers“.
+- In Device Manager, expand the section “Sound, video and game controllers“.
 Below this category, right-click on anything similar to C-Media USB Audio Class 1.0 and 2.0 DAC Device Driver.
 A setting menu will pop up.
 Then choose the Uninstall device option in the list.

 - After clicking on Uninstall Device you may be asked to confirm the uninstallation.
 Follow all steps until the device is completely uninstalled.

 - Now restart your PC for the change to take effect.
 After that, your Windows Computer will attempt to reinstall the sound card driver and maybe replace it with the manufacturer driver.
-If Windows doest automatically install the again, select Action and click on the Scan for hardware changes option.
+If Windows does automatically install the again, select Action and click on the Scan for hardware changes option.

 Solution 5.
 Reset Your PC